icons8/lunacy-docs/docs/interface.md

 {:.is-big}
 ![A view of an object list](public/interface-objectlist.png)

-If the names of objects appear truncated in the list, you can change the width of the panel as shown below.
+If the names of objects in the list appear truncated, you can change the width of the panel as shown below.

 <video autoplay="" muted="" loop="" playsinline="" width="" poster="/public/interface-resizeleft.png" height="auto"><source src="/public/interface-resizeleft.mp4" type="video/mp4"></video>